Skip to main content Start main content

 Mohana Das

-Outgoing to Manchester University in the United Kingdom
+Outgoing to the University of Manchester in the United Kingdom

 Because there is very limited Salutogenesis research within Asia districts, the RSAP provided me with a valuable opportunity to connect and collaborate with renowned and likeminded overseas scholars.